Key Stage 3 – History

 For more information, please consult:

 If you want to find out more about this GCSE History course then you can visit the AQA Website www.aqa.org.uk.
-You could also talk to Mr Greenhalgh or firstname.lastname@example.org and he will be able to describe the course in detail and advise you of what you need to do next when it comes to your options.
+You could also talk to Mr Bowerman on email@example.com or Mr Shergold on firstname.lastname@example.org and they will be able to describe the course in detail and advise you of what you need to do next when it comes to your options.

-If you want to find out more on what this subject can enable you to do, don’t forget Mrs Williams is available for career advice.
+If you want to find out more about what this subject can enable you to do, don’t forget Mr Dean is available for career advice.